-At this point, it is important to use a hair care product that can help improve the condition of our hair.
-We need something that can restore the outer surface of the hair shaft, improve detangling, minimize fiber-to-fiber friction, and address frizz.
+At this point, it is crucial to use a hair care product that can enhance the state of our hair.
+We require a solution that can restore the outer surface of the hair shaft, improve detangling, reduce fiber-to-fiber friction, and control frizz.

-When it comes to hair care products, there are many ingredients that can help improve the quality of your hair.
+When it comes to hair care products, many ingredients can help improve the quality of your hair.

 Positive charges love negatives; in other words, they are attracted to each other.

-Polyquat polymers carry a positive charge while hair bears negative charges at its shaft, which brings them in a coulombic interaction (the interaction between electric charges, which is electrostatic in nature), where polymer binds to the negative site at the hair surface.
+Polyquat polymers carry a positive charge while hair bears a negative charge at its shaft.
+This brings them to a coulombic interaction (the interaction between electric charges, which is electrostatic in nature), where the polymer binds to the negative site at the hair surface.

-Polymer nitrogen gets attached to the hair while long carbon chains point at the surface, offering hydrophobic lubricity.
-As a result, “hair conditioning by polyquats” is pure because it binds to the proteins at the hair’s surface.
+Polymer nitrogen gets attached to the hair while long carbon chains are directed toward the surface.
+This provides a hydrophobic lubricity effect, resulting in effective hair conditioning as the polyquaternium binds to the proteins on the hair’s surface.

 The stronger the binding, the better the hair conditioning.
-However, a major challenge with this interaction is water wash-off during the rinse-off stage.
+However, the major challenge with this interaction lies in water wash-off during the rinse-off stage.

 Interestingly, not everyone will get this build-up.
 The deposition of any ingredient depends upon the physical condition of your hair.

-Polyquaternium 6: (molecular weight 150,000 units) shows a higher deposition at chemically treated hair and is known to cause significant build-up, which is potentially due to higher charges present at its molecule.
+Polyquaternium – 6: (molecular weight 150,000 units) shows a higher deposition with chemically treated hair and is known to cause significant build-up, which is potentially due to the higher charges present at its molecule.

 Polyquaternium – 7: another polyquat with significant build-up, due to its larger molecular size and higher molecular weight (1,600,000 units).
-That’s why it is preferred for deep conditioning treatments for extremely curly, kinky, or coily hairs.
+That’s why it is preferred for deep conditioning treatments for extremely curly, kinky, or coily hair.